-Deep Park is an ongoing series of chance portraits taken in Prospect Park, Brooklyn, NY.
-They are of people who I approached, or who approached me because they were curious about what I was doing with my gear-cart and unusual 8x10 film camera.
+"Deep Park" is an ongoing series of chance portraits taken in Prospect Park, Brooklyn, NY.
+They are of people who I approached, or who approached me because they were curious about what I was doing with my rolling gear cart and unusual large-format 8x10 film camera.

 While, on the surface, the work may not appear all that political, this series of portraits -- of random and seemingly disparate people -- has been a very organic and physical reaction to the polarization that has enveloped this country since before the presidential election.
 It's no coincidence that my need to leave the insularity of my studio and go out to connect with "strangers" began in earnest during the campaign that let up to November, 2016.